What is dwell time and its important in SEO?

 Calculation of dwell time involves code on GTM.
 This code has two parts.
 Part one detects if the online search came from google and adds the #gref to the URL.Part two detects when did the visitor return back to the same SERP.
 This calculates dwell time and feeds data to google analytics.

 Very less dwell time shows that your site isn’t performing well and the content is not informative.
 More than 2 to 3 minutes of dwell time gives an idea that your page has relevant and informative data and the user has found his/her query there on the page.
 More than that time makes your content very engaging and helpful to the visitor.
+You can hire SEO Consultant from us to get best for your website.

 How To Improve Dwell Time?